 - Identification of any other accommodation that is to be provided.

-CDLSI will take the following steps to ensure the accessibility needs of employees with disabilities needs are taken into account if or when using performance management systems and processes, career development and redeployment processes.
+CDLSI will take the following steps to ensure the accessibility needs of employees with disabilities are taken into account if or when using performance management systems and processes, career development and redeployment processes.

 - Review internal policies and procedures to ensure they are in compliance with the IASR